haqimhaslee/haqimhaslee/README.md

 ## About Me

 - 👋 Hi, I’m @haqimhaslee
-- 👀 I’m interested in Computer & Programming.
-[Learn More](#about-my-github-profile)
-- 🌱 I’m currently learning HTML,CSS,Phyton,C,Kotlin and Flutter.
-[Learn More](#about-my-github-profile)
-- 💞️ I’m looking to collaborate on App/Website dev
-- 📫 Anything you can reach [me](#social-pages)

 <!---
 haqimhaslee/haqimhaslee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.